SuperDARN/DDWG/policies_procedures.md

 ## Quality Control

 Defining the scope of responsibility for the DDWG regarding quality control is important.
-The DDWG should be responsible for ensuring that files can be read and accessed properly. (... with agreed-upon software tools?).
+The DDWG is responsible for ensuring that files located on the mirrors can be read and accessed properly.
 The DDWG is *NOT RESPONSIBLE* for the scientific quality of the data itself.
 That responsibility falls within the another working group's scope.
 TODO: Which WG?